 - enjoy aqua aerobics – it’s really fun and hopefully good for the bingo wings:)

 - do Kundalini yoga – it helps the mind, body and soul!

-- go for walks between 3-8 miles – we’re planning to do the 9 Wessex White Horse walks this year.
+- go for walks between 3-8 miles – we’re doing the 9 Wessex White Horse walks .
 They are detailed on the website below: